kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 Would it make sense to move `/status` suffix to some place in the middle of the MQTT path (like between the common and extension-specific parts) instead of the end?
 This would make it easier for clients to subscribe to responses with a wildcard.

+If it is, it should be placed right after the endpoint token.
+In that case, a wildcard to subscribe to all endpoint responses is `kp1/+/+/<endpoint_token>/status/#`.

+Downsides are:
+- The rule seems to be more complex.
+When it is "whatever the request topic is, just append /status", it is really easy to follow.

+- Status topics have different directions.
+(Some are client->server, some are server->client.)
+That means that subscribing to all status topics isn't always a good idea.

 ### Endpoint migration
 An endpoint might migrate between different clients.